lsst-dm/dmtn-330/index.md

 contains scripts that are currently used to move raws and other outputs from the `embargo` repository to other repositories at USDF.
 However, these scripts do not track any state about which files have been transferred (other than implicitly in each Butler database.)
-This will make it difficult to reliably implement the full lifecycle of these data products across multiple repositories.
+That will make it difficult to reliably implement the full lifecycle of these data products across multiple repositories.
 It will also be easier to reason about concurrency with a single instance of a service, rather than individual scripts being started as cron